Everyone wants a fast reply on social media. But how soon is now? These tips can help you improve your response time starting today.

 Want to add a personal touch to these standard answers?
 Use “%name%” when creating a saved reply, and it will automatically insert the customer’s name into your reply.

 Don’t have enough information to answer a complex question?
 Don’t let that hurt your response rate.
 Instead, assign tough questions or comments to specialized team members who have the answers.
+(Reminder: Make sure you have a social media policy in place, so your team members know the guidelines for interactions on social media, especially in a crisis.)

 To save even more time, consider assigning certain types of questions to specific team members automatically.